 Tends to overcook until you get used to it.
-Cooking plates cannot be removed for cleaning, but they are nonstick.
+Cooking plates cannot be removed for cleaning.

 When you think of a pizza oven, you probably imagine a huge brick structure fired by cords of hand-hewn wood.
 Spitting flames, it engulfs the raw pizza that slides into its maw on a wooden paddle.
 After a few minutes, the pizza emerges perfectly cooked: crispy crust, melty cheese, and toppings sunk into the mouth-watering layers below.
 Now that’s a pizza.

 But for the average home cook – one who doesn’t have a restaurant-style brick pizza oven – producing a pie like that probably seems like a pipe dream.
 It doesn’t have to be, though.

 A small electric pizza oven offers some of the benefits of a large brick pizza oven minus all the wood chopping.
 Now, we aren’t saying that a countertop pizza oven can replace the classic old-world brick oven that your favorite takeout joint uses.
 What we are saying is that, thanks to modern technology, you, too, can make a comparable pizza in your own kitchen.